Server-Eye/bucket-collector/README.md

 A reaction describes the action taken for each received message.
 All reactions are by default loaded from `./node_modules/bucket-collector/lib/reactiontypes/`.
 New reactions have to be added there.
-By default this application only has a reaction for the tanss-ticket-system.
+By default this application has a reaction for the tanss-ticket-system as well as the autotask-ticket-system.

 ### Tanss-Reaction

 This reaction tries to create or update a tanss-ticket with the given bucket-message.
-To use the tanss-reaction, additional data is required.
-Add your tanss-url as well as your server-eye-customer-ids and api-keys to the `./node_modules/bucket-collector/data/tanss-settings.json`-file.
+Additional data is required to use the tanss-reaction.

+#### 1. open config-template

+Open the `./node_modules/bucket-collector/data/tanss-data-template.json`-file.
 This file has to be conform to the [JSON-format](http://json.org/) and looks like this by default:
 ```
 {